harshbki/MyFirstRepo/README.md

 # MyFirstRepo
-this is for learning purpose
+this is just for learning purpose